brettbuddin/shaden/README.md

 Lumen is a modular audio synthesizer.
 Patches for the synthesizer are written in a Lisp dialect.
 A REPL and HTTP interface is provided for interacting with the synthesizer in real-time.
-I started this project as a way of learning more about digital signal processing and music theory. *Consider this an art-project*.
+I started this project as a way of learning more about digital signal processing and music theory. *Consider this an art project*.

 ### Highlights